Updated April 2026

 Wedding Insurance by Brand

-Browse wedding-related insurance brands and options available to NZ couples.
+Browse wedding-related insurance brands and options available to Australian couples.

 Ready to Compare Wedding Insurance?

-See which wedding insurance options may suit your budget, venue plans and cover priorities.
-Compare providers, cover levels and key exclusions before your big day.
+Find out which wedding insurance options may suit your budget, venue plans and cover priorities.
+Compare providers, cover tiers and key exclusions ahead of your big day.